lalitshankarchowdhury/FindMyFlower/README.md

 # FindMyFlower

-An image classifier that classifies images of flowers
+An image classifier that identifies species of flowers, outputting their probabilities.

+Uses transfer learning approach.